vectara/vectara-docs/www/docs/api-reference/overview.md

 ---
 id: api-overview
-title: Overview of Vectara's APIs
+title: Vectara APIs Overview
-sidebar_label: API Overview
+sidebar_label: Vectara APIs Overview
 ---

 import {Config} from '@site/docs/definitions.md';

 Everything in <Config v="names.product"/> is driven by APIs.
-This page serves as an overview of the APIs and how to navigate this documentation to use those APIs.
-Before you dive into othis topic, we recommend that you have a basic understanding of the following information:
+This section serves as a roadmap to understanding and using our [gRPC APIs](/docs/api-reference/protobuf-definitions) and [REST APIs](/docs/api-reference/rest).
+Before getting into more details, we recommend that you have a basic understanding of API concepts.

+## :star2: Ready to Dive In?
+Check Out Our API Playground! :star2:

+If you're ready to dive into our APIs, make your way to our [**API Playground**](/docs/rest-api/vectara-rest-api)!
+This interactive environment allows you to experiment with <Config v="names.product"/>'s REST APIs directly from your browser!
+Tailored for developers, the API Playground offers a hands-on experience to understand and demonstrate our capabilities.

-## API Concepts
+## Fundamental API Concepts

 Familiarize yourself with the fundamentals of Application Programming Interfaces (APIs) including what APIs are, how they work, common use cases,